dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 :::

-When those macros are customized, we often leverage some of the following logic:
+We often leverage the following when customizing these macros:

 In dbt Cloud, we recommend environment variables as they can be set at the environment and all jobs will automatically inherit those values.